Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 * _Durability_ - If an operation has completed successfully, it was fsync'ed to disk.
 Reads will never return any data that hasn't been flushed to disk.

-All of these constraints are ensured when you use [a session](../session/what-is-a-session-and-how-does-it-work) and store documents in RavenDB with the usage of call [`SaveChanges`](../session/saving-changes).
+All of these constraints are ensured for a single request to a database when you use [a session](../session/what-is-a-session-and-how-does-it-work).
+In particular, it means that each `Load` call is a separate transaction and the
+[`SaveChanges`](../session/saving-changes) call will store all documents modified within a session in a single transaction.

 {PANEL/}